Leuprolide and norethindrone

 What happens if I miss a dose?

-Take the missed norethindrone dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the missed norethindrone dose as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.

 Call your doctor for instructions if you miss an appointment for your leuprolide injection.